terraform-ibm-modules/documentation/docs/implementation-guidelines.md

 ## Commit messages and versioning

-Use [Conventional Commit](https://www.conventionalcommits.org) messages when you commit code.

 Module changes adhere to [semantic versioning](https://semver.org/), with releases labeled as `{major}.{minor}.{patch}`.
 [Git tags](https://git-scm.com/book/en/v2/Git-Basics-Tagging) are used to identify the module versions.
 For more information about versioning, see [Release versioning](versioning.md).

 As a module author or contributor, you don't need to release a new version.
-Conventional commits determine whether a new version of a module is needed and which semantic versioning number to use.
+The merging team determines whether a new version of a module is needed and which semantic versioning number to use based on the commits in the PR.
 When a PR is merged into the main branch, a new release is created by the release automation if the validation pipeline passes.
 The commit messages are published in the release notes for the module.

 For more information about Conventional Commits, see this handy [cheat sheet](https://cheatography.com/albelop/cheat-sheets/conventional-commits/).
 ## Module documentation